-- Ground level trafficable areas: - o Retention of the proposed planting along the Surf Parade frontage, ensuring they are able to grow to a height and width of 3-m and are of a densely foliating evergreen variety. - Podium Recreation: - o Retention of the proposed planting, ensuring they are of a densely foliating and evergreen variety. - o Increase the height of the impermeable balustrades to 1.5m. - Private Balconies: - Increase the height of the impermeable balustrades to 1.5m OR Addition of full-height end screen/wind blades along one aspect. - Rooftop Terraces - o Increase the height of the impermeable balustrades to 1.5m. - Retention of the proposed planting, ensuring they are of a densely foliating and evergreen variety.
+- Ground level trafficable areas: - o Retention of the proposed planting along the Surf Parade frontage, ensuring they are able to grow to a height and width of 3-m and are of a densely foliating evergreen variety. - Podium Recreation: - o Retention of the proposed planting, ensuring they are of a densely foliating and evergreen variety, and reach a minimum height of 1.5m above ground. - Rooftop Terraces - o Retention of 1.8m height impermeable balustrades.